VirtuallyCreative/kaizen-101/content/_index.md

     background_color: none
   - type: features_section
     features:
-      - title: |-
+      - title: >-
-          “This book is inspiring and practical.
-It’s thought-provoking and full of examples which definitely motivates me”
+          “This book is an homage to all those who helped me along my developer journey.
+I hope it inspires the next generation as you did for me.”
         subtitle: 'Al Romano, Author - Kaizen 101 for Developers'
         image: images/al romano.png
         image_alt: Brandon Guidelines